Top Knicks vs. Heat Players to Watch - Eastern Conference Semifinals Game 2

 Heat Players to Watch

-- Caleb Martin gets the Heat 9.6 points, 4.8 rebounds and 1.6 assists per contest.
-He also averages 1.0 steal and 0.4 blocked shots.
+- Caleb Martin gets the Heat 9.6 points, 4.8 rebounds and 1.6 assists per game.
+He also averages 1 steal and 0.4 blocked shots.

 Top Performers (Last 10 Games)